 1. Brooding Of Broiler Chickens

-The most important phase of broiler production is the brooding stage, usually lasts for 3-4 weeks.
+The most important phase of broiler production is the brooding stage, which usually lasts for 3-4 weeks.
 The first 10 days in the life of broiler chickens is very important; you would know if you are making a profit or not during the first 10 days.

 Brooding is the management of day-old chicks; it entails all the necessary processes involved in building a solid foundation, in terms of good health and good growth, from chicks to market size.
 It is a very delicate aspect of rearing chickens.